micahcochran/cfr-to-wikisource/README.md

 # cfr-to-wikisource

 ## Description
-Script that scrape the XML of the U.S. Code of Federal Regulations (CFR) Title 3:
-President Documents (Title 3).
+This script downloads and scrapes the XML of the U.S. Code of Federal Regulations (CFR) Title 3: President Documents (Title 3).
 This is a summary of presidential actions that happend in the prior year, so the 2007 edition has documents from 2006.

 The XML for the Code of Federal Regulation goes back to 1996, but Title 3 only starts in 2001.